Bereket-U/github-profile-finder/README.md

 ## **Getting Started**

-Here is a [Link](https://glistening-lokum-15880f.netlify.app/) to start playing!
+Here is a [Link](https://glistening-lokum-15880f.netlify.app/) to start live demo!
 Enjoy!

 ## Technologies Used